User experience will always be the key to success in today’s digital world.

-Make sure that you compress the images that you’re using before you load them onto your website to reduce the impact that they have on your performance.
+Ensure that you compress the images you’re using before you load them onto your website to reduce their impact on your performance.

 At the same time, avoid using any stock images whatsoever.
 These make it a lot harder for you to gain the respect and trust of your target audience because they make your business appear inauthentic.
 Stick to a handful of genuine, branded pictures instead.

 Moving through your website to find information, products, and even contact details should be a streamlined process for your customer.
 If your website is difficult to navigate, then all the SEO and digital marketing efforts in the world aren’t going to get you sales.